-Perform the following steps to manually discover the Recovery Appliance target:
+Perform the following steps to manually discover the Recovery Appliance target.
+These steps apply to Recovery Appliance not in TLS mode.

-1. From the Setup menu in Cloud Control, choose Add Target, then select Add Targets Manually.
+From the Setup menu in Cloud Control, choose Add Target, then select Add Targets Manually.

 The Add Targets Manually page appears.